 - The Data Available per Tree (%) parameter specifies the percentage of Input Training Features used for each decision tree.
 The default is 100 percent of the data.
 Each decision tree in the forest is created using a random subset (approximately two-thirds) of the training data available.
 Using a lower percentage of the input data for each decision tree increases the speed of the tool for very large datasets.

 - The Number of Randomly Sampled Variables parameter specifies the number of explanatory variables used to create each decision tree.
 Each decision tree in the forest is created using a random subset of the explanatory variables specified.
-Increasing the number of variables used in each decision tree will increase the chance of overfitting your model, particularly if there is one or more dominant variables.
+Increasing the number of variables used in each decision tree will increase the chance of overfitting your model, particularly if there is at least one dominant variable.
 A common practice (and the default used by the tool) is to use the square root of the total number of explanatory variables (fields, distance features, and rasters) if the Variable to Predict is numeric, or divide the total number of explanatory variables (fields, distance features, and rasters) by 3 if the Variable to Predict is categorical.

-- The Training Data Excluded for Validation (%)parameter specifies the percentage (between 10 percent and 50 percent) of the Input Training Features to reserve as the test dataset for validation.
+- The Training Data Excluded for Validation (%) parameter specifies the percentage (between 10 percent and 50 percent) of the Input Training Features to reserve as the test dataset for validation.
 The model will be trained without this random subset of data, and the observed values for those features will be compared to the predicted values to validate model performance.
 The default is 10 percent.

 The following are best practices when using the Forest-based Classification and Regression tool: